devopsengineerDan/Daniel_project/README.md

    6PM  -> 18.00
    10PM -> 22.00
    FVG  ---> MUST BE FILLED; IF NOT HALF OF IT.
+4. 👉👉👉 SMALL CANDLESTICKS MOVING IN THE SAME DIRECTION
 ```

 ![title](static/img/IMG_1797_0316_144223_094_97.jpg)

+---

 ## (GOLD) Market Movers
 ### MON==Litmus Test
+# BIAS

 ```
 ✅ENTRY: